My Life

 I am grateful for the 9 years that I spent with him.
 However, he passed away in 2022.
 I will never forget how loved, appreciated, and taken care of Alex made me feel from our first date and on.

-In honor of Alex, my organization, the International Institute for Social Entrepreneurship (IISE), donates some of our profits to Teen Challenge, an organization he participated in as a teenager.
+In honor of Alex, my organization, the International Institute for Social Entrepreneurship (IISE), donates some of our profits to Teen Challenge, an organization that he participated in as a teenager.

 Life Passions and Hobbies